drardito/CS-Ed-Data-and-AI/Data and Education.md

 Python is one of the most popular programming languages and has very powerful tools (libraries) for dealing with and visualizing data.
+You should [download and install Python](https://www.python.org/downloads/) on your computer.

+Then, you should download and install a Python IDE.
 There are also many IDEs (integrated development environments) available for Python.
+Here are some I have used to get you started (you only need one),

 [Anaconda.](https://www.anaconda.com) Anaconda is an integrated set of tools for data science, and is available for all operating systems.